emilia-cichocki/CMOR_438_Fall_2025_Emilia/examples/supervised_learning_examples/decision_regression_trees/README.md

     - *max_depth*: the maximum depth of the tree
     - *min_samples_split*: the minimum samples required to split a node
 - Methods:
-    - *fit*: fits the model on the training data and labels
+    - *fit*: fits the model on the training data and target values
     - *predict*: predicts the class of each sample
     - *print_tree*: prints a visualization of the regression tree